barumau/pandunia/english/402_sual_e_javabu.md

 Pandunia has been developed for many years and there have been two major versions before the current version 3.
-Pandunia v.1 is essentially the same as Middle Pandunia.
+Pandunia v.1 was essentially the same as Midi Pandunia.
-Pandunia v.2 is structurally similar to Analytic Pandunia.
+Pandunia v.2 was structurally similar to Mini Pandunia.

 There is one new and important thing that was added to version 3: the sixth vowel, ***ə***.